-Having healthy and attractive skin is the dream of many people, especially youngsters.
-Food habits, lifestyle, pollutants, hormonal changes, hereditary factors etc. affect the skin health and lead to many skin related problems like acne, decreased complexion, black marks, wrinkles etc.
+Everybody wants a healthy and attractive skin.
+However, certain food habits, improper lifestyle, pollutants, hormonal changes, hereditary factors, etc. can affect the skin health and lead to many skin related problems like acne, dull complexion, dark spots, wrinkles, etc.

-When people face skin issues, they resort to varieties of chemically formulated cosmetics, which yield more side effects than desired results.
-So, the need for safer cosmetic products leads them to try Ayurvedic products.
+When people face skin issues, they resort to varieties of chemically formulated cosmetics, which yield more side effects than the desired results.
+The need to switch to safer cosmetic products leads them to try Ayurvedic products.

 Ayurveda mentions many herbs which are cosmetically beneficial.

 People with different body constitution will have different types of skin and complexions.

 Some people naturally have dry and scaly skin.
 It causes skin irritation and itching.
 Cracking of the skin, wrinkles, dark circles are also some of the visible signs.
 As per Ayurveda, such skin type is influenced by Vata Dosha aggravation.
 Learn how to balance Vata dosha here.

 Some people experience excess warmth and burning sensation on the skin.
 Due to excess heat, they have more acne and red colored skin rashes.
 As per Ayurveda, such a skin type is influenced by aggravated Pitta Dosha.